Pjsrcool/SCG-Research/Notes/jalangi2_proxy/no-build/babel_config_2.md

 ## Projects tested
 Project | Works? | Notes
 ---|---|---
 aurelia-realworld-example-app | No | Page fails to load.
-Looks like Babel ran to completion, but transpilation is incorrect? bmi-calculator | Yes |
+Looks like Babel did not run to completion bmi-calculator | Yes |
 calculator | Yes |
 crizmas-mvc-realworld-example-app | No | The correct web page flashed before resulting in a blank page.
 Jalangi page shows that instrumentation ran.
 Console reports error `Uncaught TypeError: Cannot read properties of null (reading 'length')`